timkellogg/joerator-rails/README.md

 * add diff levels of authentication for owners
 * look up bulk upload for pictures / drag and drop
 * Add order by menu items (do the same thing that you did with reviews by incremented with cofeeshops stuff)
-* Send email when users account has been removed by admin

 ### Legal